Ames (surname)

 The surname Ames is usually either French, English or German in origin.
 The French name comes from the noun amie, meaning a friend or a beloved.
 The surname also derives from the Old French and Middle English personal name Amys or Amice, the Latin amicus, or from a Late Latin derivative of this, Amicius.
 The German roots of the name could have come from the Old High German word amazzig, meaning "busy," as a nickname for an active person.
 The name also has connections to the modern German name Ameise, meaning "ant".

-Variations of the surname include Aames, Amess, Amies, Amis, Amiss, Amos, Hames, Haymes, Eames, and others.
+Variations of the surname include Aames, Amass, Amess, Amies, Amis, Amiss, Amos, Hames, Haymes, Eames, and others.
 The name may also be a contraction of Ambrose.

 The Ames family is an old and notable family in the United States.